andrei-cimpoca/Mailman/README.md

 TODO
 ====
-test mode becomes endpoint textbox. tax class selector in admin with setting use ramburs, min free & other settings check for proper total need estimate cost api
+use tax class in estimate
+use ramburs, min free & other settings check for proper total need estimate cost api